geoioannou/NBSBS-R/README.md

 # NBSBS-R

-Code for the paper NBSBS-R: A Batch Selection algorithm for imbalanced datasets.
+Code for the paper "Online Batch Selection for Enhanced Generalization in Imbalanced Datasets"